-The Equity & Inclusion Division (EID) facilitates compliance with all policies, including the Equity and Inclusion Rule, the Harassment Rule (5.3.4), related Personnel Board of Jefferson County (PBJC) Rules and Regulations, and federal and state laws.
+The Compliance Office facilitates compliance of all AOs and Rules, including Harassment and Retaliation AO 20-01, related Personnel Board of Jefferson County (PBJC) Rules and Regulations, and federal and state laws.

 All County officials, managers and supervisors are responsible for implementing equal employment practices within each department.
-The EID is responsible for overall compliance and will maintain appropriate records in compliance with applicable laws and regulations.
+The Compliance Office is responsible for overall compliance and will maintain appropriate records in compliance with applicable laws and regulations.